fugue-project/tutorials/tutorials/integrations/ecosystem/index.md

 # Ecosystem

-[Fugue](https://github.com/fugue-project/fugue) can be used in conjuction with a lot of other Python libraries.
+[Fugue](https://github.com/fugue-project/fugue) can be used in conjunction with a lot of other Python libraries.
 Some of these integrations are native where Fugue can be used as a backend.
 For the others, there is no native integration but they can be used together with minimal lines of code, normally through the `transform()` function.

 Have questions?
 Chat with us on Github or Slack: